Miscarriage, Recurrent Pregnancy Loss

 One group of bacteria-like organisms - genital mycoplasmas -has been linked to recurrent pregnancy loss.
 These organisms are commonly present in the cervix or in the vagina in normal women.
 Presence of mycoplasma within the uterine cavity is abnormal.
 It is very difficult to culture the uterine cavity to prove the presence of a mycoplasma infection.
 Due to this difficulty with cultures, we have elected to treat all couples with antibiotics, which are effective against mycoplasma.
 This treatment is performed by taking two weeks of oral Doxycycline or Erythromycin.

-CMV infection may affect live born infants of term pregnancies.
+Cytomegalovirus (CMV) infection may affect live born infants of term pregnancies.
 Whether this virus causes early pregnancy loss or recurrent pregnancy loss is not clear.
 Half or more of adult females have been exposed to CMV.
 After initial exposure, the virus enters a latent (or quiet) stage and may or may not affect the woman or her offspring.
 Women with an active CMV infection or reactivation of a previous infection may deliver infants that are in some way affected.
 CMV infection may be responsible for some early pregnancy losses - this is probably very rare.
 There is no clear information that CMV infection is responsible for recurrent pregnancy loss.
 There is no treatment for this viral disease.

-Rubella (German measles) when acquired during the first trimester of pregnancy may cause early pregnancy loss or fetal developmental abnormalities.
+Rubella (German measles) virus when acquired during the first trimester of pregnancy may cause early pregnancy loss or fetal developmental abnormalities.
 This happens if the initial maternal infection occurs during early pregnancy.
 After the initial infection, reinfection is not possible (or is extremely rare) and therefore, rubella is not a cause of recurrent pregnancy loss.

-HSV is a sexually transmitted virus that may affect babies born to mothers with an initial (or primary) infection.
+Herpes Simplex Virus (HSV) is a sexually transmitted virus that may affect babies born to mothers with an initial (or primary) infection.
 Babies affected by HSV may suffer serious or fatal complications.
 Women who contract an initial HSV infection during early pregnancy may have an increased risk of early pregnancy loss.
 There is no recognized link between HSV infection and recurrent pregnancy loss.
 Although reactivation of maternal herpes lesions may occur, this type of infection is not thought to cause recurrent pregnancy loss.